Q&A: Owner Mitch Patel Discusses a Tru-ly Unique Development Opportunity as Tru by Hilton Celebrates Its 100th Open Hotel

 About Tru by Hilton

-Tru by Hilton is a game-changing hotel brand with more than 125 open locations across North America, providing guests with a consistent, fun experience at an affordable price.
-Spirited, simplified, and grounded in value, Tru by Hilton is designed for cross-generational appeal, with a large, reimagined public space where guests can work, play, lounge, and eat.
+Tru by Hilton is a game-changing hotel brand with more than 150 open locations across North America, providing guests with a consistent, fun experience at an affordable price.
+Spirited, simplified, and grounded in value, Tru by Hilton is designed for cross-generational appeal.
 Efficiently designed modern guestrooms feature rolling desks, oversized windows for natural light, and bright, spacious bathrooms.
-Guests can enjoy complimentary amenities, including a build-your-own ‘Top It’ hot breakfast bar with both healthy and indulgent items and more than 35 toppings, a multifunctional fitness center, and fast WiFi.
+Guests can enjoy complimentary breakfast and fast WiFi.
 Premium snacks, light meal options and single-serve wine and beer are available for purchase at the 24/7 Eat. & Sip. market.
 Hilton Honors members who book directly through preferred Hilton channels have access to instant benefits.
 Learn more at www.trubyhilton.com or newsroom.hilton.com/trubyhilton, and connect with Tru by Hilton on Facebook, Twitter, YouTube, LinkedIn, and Instagram.